-The “Canadian Preoperative Prediction Rule for Hydrocephalus” in children with Posterior fossa tumor in childrens which is proposed by Jay Riva-Cambrin is a working system for predicting and decision making.
+The “Canadian Preoperative Prediction Rule for Hydrocephalus” in children with Pediatric posterior fossa tumors which is proposed by Jay Riva-Cambrin is a working system for predicting and decision making.

 A modification of this system was offered, and the “presence of papilledema” was replaced with the presence of “transependymal edema” which can be assessed with computerized tomography (CT) or magnetic resonance imaging.